nephlm/book/README.md

-# ms_session_wc
+# book

-TODO: change the project name given the change in scope.

 Maintain, monitor and modify a file structure and files based on the (manuskript)[https://github.com/olivierkes/manuskript] file structure.
-This would be setting were set to not to save as a single .msk file or if that file were unzipped.
+This would be if settings were set not to save as a single .msk file or if that file were unzipped.

 The resulting structure is only close to the manuscript format, no attempt will be made to keep them cross compatible.
 It will work with a file structure created my manuskript, manuskript will probably not work with a file structure created by this script.